Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Approximate transformation

-approximate equations \eqref{eq:PD_chirp_strain} to very high accuracy within the constraints $z\ll t$ and $t>t_\text{ISCO}$.
+and approximate equations \eqref{eq:PD_chirp_strain} to very high accuracy within the constraints $z\ll t$ and $t>t_\text{ISCO}$.
 However, this expression is limited to the simple quasi-Newtonian binary model discussed previously.
-For example, as soon as waveforms for eccentric orbits and spinning compact objects with orbital precession are used, the amplitude $h_0(t)$ can be modulated on much shorter timescales \cite{Precession, Precession_2} and the full equations \eqref{eq:PD_chirp_strain} with equations \eqref{eq:general_trafo_eqs} must be used.
+For example, as soon as waveforms for eccentric orbits and spinning compact objects with orbital precession are used, the amplitude $h_0(t)$ can be modulated on much shorter timescales \cite{Precession, Precession_2} and the full equations \eqref{eq:PD_chirp_strain} with equations \eqref{eq:general_trafo_eqs} must be used, which is demonstrated explicitly in section \ref{sec:validity}.

-Additional approximations one can make is to model the chirp metric as monochromatic within a short time interval of interest.
-This is important since GW detectors are often designed and optimized for a narrow, nearly monochromatic frequency band.
-In figure \ref{fig:Jeff} we compare the exact result (shown in blue) with a monochromatic approximation (shown in orange).
-The approximation was done using equations \eqref{eq:PD_chirp_strain_approx}, evaluated at constant time before calculating $J_\text{eff}$.
-This is equivalent to approximating $J_\text{eff}$ by using the effective current for a monochromatic wave and exchanging the frequency and strain amplitude for their time-dependent functions.
-Additionally, we show in green the effective current calculated for a chirp signal in the TT frame.
-Note that we do not show the approximations in equations \eqref{eq:PD_chirp_strain} or \eqref{eq:PD_chirp_strain_approx} explicitly in figure \ref{fig:Jeff}, since for the simple chirp we consider, they are visually indistinguishable from the exact result.